cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

 beat it anyways, so I had to edit it a lot.
 I edited it so much that I'm making this repository so that I can publish my changes as a separate campaign on the add-on server.
-My edits were only targeted at making the main objectives easier; I'm considering rebalancing so that the optional objectives (i.e. killing the enemy leader in a scenario where you're just supposed to survive) are harder.
+My edits were only targeted at making the main objectives easier; I've also tried rebalancing so that the optional objectives (i.e. killing the enemy leader in a scenario where you're just supposed to survive) are harder.
 Here's a description of my changes so far: